kivuto/e5tour/readme.md

 ....................................

-Lastly, the function checks whether a tour is active, taking the parameter passed earlier.
+Lastly, the function checks whether a walkthrough is active, taking the parameter passed earlier.

 - If it's a new walkthrough, the guide is started from the beginning.
 - Otherwise, it reads a variable saved to `sessionStorage` on the previous page of the walkthrough.